wojciech-kulik/FlashSpace/README.md

 1. Define a hotkey to switch to the workspace.
 1. Save the workspace.

-Now you can switch to the workspace using the hotkey you defined.
+Now you can switch to the workspace using the configured hotkey.

 ## 📝 Notes